To control the surrogate optimization algorithm, use the following options.

 Toolbox™ output functions, but with different meanings of the

 optimValues arguments.
 For

 information about those output functions, see Output Function Syntax (Optimization Toolbox).

-For an example of an output function with this syntax, see Output Functions (Optimization Toolbox).
+For an example of an output function, see Integer Optimization with Custom Output Function.

 The syntax of an output function is: